anonymousresearcher2020/anonymousresearcher2020.github.io/docs/results.md

 permalink: /docs/results
 ---

-## The detailed information about experiment results are provided in the below.
+## The detailed information about experiment results is provided below.

----
+## Here, there is a page for each subject including the original traces, the textual trace summaries, and the graphical representations:

 ### [Subject#1 (Jettison/Xstream)](res/s1.md)

 ### [Subject#2 (Square-Dagger/Modelmapper)](res/s2.md)